mongodb/docs/source/includes/providerSettings-diskIOPS.rst

    ``STANDARD``.

-The default value for ``providerSettings.diskIOPS`` is the same as the instance size's :guilabel:`Standard IOPS` value, as viewable in the
+The default value for ``providerSettings.diskIOPS`` is the same as the cluster tier's :guilabel:`Standard IOPS` value, as viewable in the
 |service| interface.

 Changing this value affects the cost of running the cluster